brettwooldridge/HikariCP/README.md

 ##### ***Missing Knobs***
 HikariCP has plenty of "knobs" to turn as you can see above, but comparatively less than some other pools.
 This is a design philosophy.
 The HikariCP design asthetic is Minimalism.

-We're not going to (overly) question the design decisions of other pools, but we will say that some other pools seem to implement a lot of "gimmicks" that proportedly improve performance.
-HikariCP achieves high-performance even in pools beyond realistic deployment sizes.

 In keeping with the *simple is better* or *less is more* design philosophy, some knobs and  features are intentionally left out.
 Here are two, and the rationale.

 **Statement Cache**<br/>
 Most major database JDBC drivers already have a Statement cache that can be configured (Oracle,